telerik/teststudio-docs/docs/troubleshooting-guide/test-execution-problems-tg/download-dialog-access-denied.md

 ## Issue

-A test with 'Handle Download dialog' or 'Handle Upload dialog' step fails with the following error message in the execution log.
+A web test with 'Handle Download dialog' or 'Handle Upload dialog' step fails with the following error message in the execution log.
+A WPF test with 'Handle OpenFile dialog' or 'Handle SaveFile dialog' step fails with the following error message in the execution log.

 ```txt
 Failure Information: